mendersoftware/mender-docs/06.Administration/06.Upgrading/docs.md

 git log HEAD..1.0.1
 ```

-The most important thing to review is a diff in production template between our
+The most important thing to review is the diff between our production template
-version and the version present in repository.
-For the patch release version
+version and the version present in the repository.
+For a patch release
-there should be none to just some minor changes.
+there should be none, or just some minor changes.
 However, when there is a
 minor/major release, one can expect the diff to be larger.
 Example:

 ```bash